 This instructable is for making lights (or pretty much anything) respond to signals from a tv remote control.
 To showcase this, I have made this LED mood lighting thingy, where you can choose what colour lights you want on by pressing different buttons on the remote.
 I have tried to make this instructable as easy to adapt as possible so you can use your remote control to er, control anything :)

 The backbone of this project is the PICaxe series of programmable ICs, If you're not familiar with them there are loads of good instructables around and they are very easy to work with.
 You could adapt this project to make it run several motors for a robot, or an OLED screen or much, much more.
-The good thing about PICaxe is that chips are so cheap you can make a project and leave the chip in, rather than for example using arduino (the chip featured in this project cost £1, and arduino uno board costs £20)
+The good thing about PICaxe is that the chips are so cheap you can make a project and leave the chip in, rather than for example using arduino (the chip featured in this project cost £1, and an arduino uno board costs £20)

 This project is split into three main sections, the input, the control board and the download circuit.
 The input features an infrared receiver, the main board houses the PIC and the output connections and decodes the signal from the infrared receiver and the download circuit connects to the main board to allow you to download a program from your PC to the PICaxe chip.